jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-21-spaceminerniner.md

 **Space Miner Niner** is a game I originally created for Ludum Dare 40 during the weekend of Friday December 1st 2017.
 The theme for Ludum Dare 40 was *"The more you have, the worse it is"*.

-This is an asteroids type game and beyond the initial Ludum Dare 40 game development time, **Space Miner Niner** has been made into a more complete game through additional researching, code development and testing.
+This is an asteroids type game and beyond the initial Ludum Dare 40 game development time, **Space Miner Niner** has been made into a more complete game through additional research, code development and testing.
+Use the link below to see the original Ludum Dare version of the game.

 ## About The Game